Opinion | Ilhan Omar: If Democrats want to win, focus on nonvoters

 They’re also more likely to be working class, immigrants and people of color.
 In 2016, just 28 percent of voters had an income under $30,000, compared with more than half of nonvoters.
 Of nonvoters, according to the New York Times, 52 percent were non-White, compared with 35 percent of Hillary Clinton voters and just 16 percent of Trump voters.

 We’ve worked to turn out these voters in Minnesota.
-In my recent primary, we received more than 100,000 total votes — one the highest primary-vote totals on record in Minnesota and nationally this cycle.
+In my recent primary, we received more than 100,000 total votes — one of the highest primary-vote totals on record in Minnesota and nationally this cycle.
 Our district saw more than 37,000 additional voters in 2020 than in 2018, despite the fact that there were no competitive statewide Democratic primaries this year.

 We didn’t do this by targeting only voters we lost in 2018 (though we did that, too).
 We did it by targeting young people, immigrants and people who were registered but just hadn’t voted in recent elections.
 Our campaign prioritized field and voter-contact operations, working to talk to as many potential voters as possible, as many times as possible.